 One of the advantages of getting on board with Stage 3 of Fenchurch Park is it gives you the peace of mind you have secured a well-built home in a great new neighbourhood at today’s prices, which, given the volatility of the Auckland market, is money in the bank.

 Located just over a kilometre from the multi-million dollar streets of Glendowie, and less than half that distance to the beautiful nature reserves of Wai O Taiki and Tahuna Torea, with their coastal walks and cycleways fringing the Tamaki Estuary, Fenchurch Park’s location belies its price tag.

 The eastern beachside suburbs of St Heliers, Kohimaramara and Mission Bay are just a short drive to the north, and the same distance in the other direction are Sylvia Park and the Southern Motorway.
 And for those working in the CBD, Glen Innes station – 10mins by bus – is just 12km or a 15min train ride into the city.

 Who lives in Fenchurch Park?

 Stages 1 and 2 of Fenchurch Park have attracted a diverse demographic of new home owners.
-The result is real a melting pot of ethnicities, ages and backgrounds, which has lead to a diverse, yet tight-knit little community developing around the ‘Park’.
+The result is a real melting pot of ethnicities, ages and backgrounds, which has led to a diverse, yet tight-knit little community developing around the ‘Park’.
 Few of the new residents are local – with most attracted to this regenerated neighbourhood because of the quality of houses, the community based local amenities and schools, and of course Fenchurch Park’s coastal location and excellent transport connections to the city.